meilerlab/vustruct/README.md

 VUStruct is primary implemented in Python.
 Production code is deployed in Singularity Containers (see containers/ for build scripts) with an additional thin layer of python (flask) code to manage the web back-end  (see webfront/).

-# We welcome collaboration inquiries in all forms:
+# We welcome collaborations:

 - use of our open website
 - deeper analysis of your data on our cluster
-- deployment of our code on your platform.
+- deployment of our code on your platform
+- suggestions for the VUStruct pipeline

 This repository is maintained by